 - SRAI members have up to three years to complete the courses from a specific certificate program requirement, allowing you greater flexibility to manage time, travel and budget constraints.

-One (1) full-day workshop and eight (8) concurrent sessions (must take one (1) session within each of the six (6) required categories; two (2) elective sessions)
+One (1) workshop and eight (8) concurrent sessions (must take one (1) session within each of the six (6) required categories; two (2) elective sessions)

 The certificate is appropriate for research administrators who are generally at a Director or higher-level within an organization and who are involved in organization decision-making activities affecting the research enterprise.